Round Hill (Dartmouth, Massachusetts): Charles W. Morgan

 The New Bedford whaling ship Charles W. Morgan, now on display at Mystic Seaport, was once owned in part by Colonel Green, and moored at Round Hill.

 World War II

 During World War II, the Coast Artillery built a fire control structure on the site.
 This site was known as the Mishaum Point Military Reservation.

 Recent developments

-In 2007 the property was bought for around $8.5 million.
+In 2007 the property was sold for around $8.5 million.
+The town's Historical Commission tried and failed to save the antenna.
 On November 19, 2007, the antenna was demolished by the new owner, who planned to build a new home on the site.
+The tower had stood for 90 years, and had been a navigational landmark.